- Departments A–F

 Flood damage attacks a structure in several different ways.
 Floodwater damages the materials that the building is constructed of.
 Mud, silt, and contaminants saturate everything that floodwaters touch, creating a health hazard.
 And the moisture promotes the growth of mold and mildew.

-Cleaning up and drying the home or business out completely to correct these 3 conditions could take several weeks.
-But unless done thoroughly, mold / mildew damage and odors will become long term problems.
+Cleaning up and drying the home or business out completely to correct these three conditions could take several weeks.
+But unless done thoroughly, mold/mildew damage and odors will become long-term problems.

 While working in or around the residence, follow basic health and safety precautions.
 Wear sturdy work shoes, pants, long-sleeve shirts, gloves and safety glasses.
 Assume everything touched by floodwater is contaminated and will need to be disinfected.
 Wash your hands frequently.

 Contact your insurance adjustor.
 Everything will need to be documented.
-You will want to proceed promptly, but be sure property condition and losses are properly documented before disposing of anything.
-Also check with your local building inspectors regarding permits and inspections.
-In some areas, post-flood building inspections are mandatory.
+Proceed promptly, but be sure property condition and losses are properly documented before disposing of anything.
+Contact the Community Development Department for permits and inspections.
+Post-flood building inspections are mandatory prior to clean-up activities commencing on the structure, such as removing carpet, cabinets, plumbing, electrical, drywall, etc.

 - Flood Cleanup Tips (PDF)